 Using the method of linocut we will transform your images into graphic form, producing bold, dramatic prints.
 You’ll create initial drawings, transfer them to the lino blocks, and cut away part of the surface of the flat lino block.
 The cut away block is then rolled with ink and the flat, raised areas are printed.
 We will explore black and white prints, multicoloured reduction prints and printing on fabric.
 Beginners are welcome, as well as those with experience in the medium; each student will receive individual attention at their level.
-Carving tools, lino blocks, inks, rollers and paper will be provided.
+Carving tools, lino blocks, inks, rollers, t-shirts, fabric and paper will be provided.

 Anne Abbass Harkness